 While not the best food in Milwaukee, it’s good, and the fried cheese curds are excellent.
 The Safe House reminded me a little of a communist themed bar we drank at in Riga, Latvia that was packed with young local hipsters.
 A lot of families eat at Safe House because the ambiance is fun for kids too.
 There is also a SafeHouse in Chicago.

 Potawatomi Hotel and Casino

-This is just a taste of great things to do in Milwaukee and doesn’t even include everything I enjoyed on my first visit to the city.
-I also really liked the Milwaukee Public Market as there’s a lot of good food and drink options under one roof.
+The above is just a taste of great things to do in Milwaukee.
+It does not even include everything I enjoyed on my first visit to the city.
+I also really liked the Milwaukee Public Market as there’s a lot of delicious food and drink options under one roof.
 I also highly recommend cocktails at Bryant’s Lounge, which dates to 1938 and is the oldest cocktail lounge in Milwaukee.
 I didn’t make it to the Miller Brewery, but there’s also a rich history there, as the company was founded in 1855.
 Have a favorite spot in Milwaukee?
-Share it in the comments!
+Share it in the comments below!

 Disclosure: I was hosted by Visit Milwaukee and the Potawatomi Hotel and Casino during my stay in Milwaukee.
 But all photos, experiences and opinions published here are my own.